acend/kubernetes-basics-training/content/en/docs/03/_index.md

 example-web-go-69b658f647-xnm94   1/1     Running   0          39s
 ```

 The Deployment defines that one replica should be deployed --- which is running as we can see in the output.
-This Pod is not yet reachable from outside of the cluster.
+This Pod is not yet reachable from outside the cluster.

 {{% onlyWhen rancher %}}